NielsGrove/SQLAdmin/Scripts/Powershell class/README.md

 A simple example on association is in the script file `Association.ps1`.
 A very dynamic object model where each wheel on a vehicle can have individual diameter...

-See more in the documentation (Inheritance in PowerShell classes)[https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_classes?view=powershell-7.1&source=docs#inheritance-in-powershell-classes] where a more formal inheritance is used in the example.
+See more in the documentation [Inheritance in PowerShell classes](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_classes?view=powershell-7.1&source=docs#inheritance-in-powershell-classes) where a more formal inheritance is used in the example.

+Some consider inheritance as complex types.

 Inheritance from a .NET class is also possible with a syntax similar to plain PowerShell class inheritance.